 Sister Joan is survived by “older brother” Vernon (Hazel) of San Antonio, TX, “younger brother” Ed (Linda) of Payson, AZ, and 6 nephews and many great-nieces and nephews and members of her religious community.
 She was predeceased by her parents Eddie and Delia Lanctot and, also by two aunts, Sister Jeanne (Eva) and Sister Agnes of the Blessed Sacrament (Aurore), sisters of Eddie Lanctot and both members of the Sisters of St. Joseph in Crookston.

-Visitation and a Prayer Service including sharing of memories is scheduled for Wednesday, January 5, 2022 at 10:00am in the Villa Chapel in Crookston followed by the Mass of Resurrection at 11:00am.
-Burial will take place in the spring.
+The Mass of Resurrection for Sister Joan Lanctot will be held at 10:30 a.m., Thursday, May 12, 2022, in the Villa St. Vincent Chapel of Benedictine Living Community Crookston with The Rev. Joe Richards, presiding.
+Burial will take place in Calvary Cemetery.
 Memorials may be directed to the Congregation of St. Joseph or the Villa Foundation.
-The funeral will be livestreamed by going to Joan's obituary page at www.stenshoelhouske.com 10 minutes before the scheduled start and clicking on the prompt to view.
-A recorded will be added for at least one year.
+The funeral will be livestreamed by going to Sister Joan's obituary page at www.stenshoelhouske.com and clicking on the prompt to view.

 Thursday, May 12, 2022

 9:30 - 10:30am (Central time)

 This site is protected by reCAPTCHA and the